 Sufficient Number and Variety of Live Patient Encounters (e.g., Case Mix, Age, Gender): Student access, in both ambulatory and inpatient settings, to a sufficient mix of patients with a range in severity of illness and diagnoses, ages, and both genders to meet medical educational program objectives and the learning objectives of specific courses, rotations, and clerkships.

-Syllabi: Syllabi contain the purpose of the course as it relates to the overall curriculum; objectives of the course written in specific terms (where appropriate, the relationship of each to intended outcomes are indicated); content of class and laboratory instruction in enough detail to permit the student to see its full scope; the method of instruction; requirements of the course with dates of major quizzes, papers, and examinations; total contact and credit hours; required textbooks; type of grading system to be used; and recommended bibliography.
+Syllabi: Syllabi contain the purpose of the course as it relates to the overall curriculum; objectives of the course written in specific terms (where appropriate, the relationship of each to intended outcomes are indicated); content of class and laboratory instruction in enough detail to permit the student to see its full scope; the method of instruction; requirements of the course with dates of major quizzes, papers, and examinations; total contact and credit hours; required textbooks; type of grading system to be used; and recommended bibliography.Teach-out: A process during which a program, institution, or institutional location that provides 100 percent of at least one program engages in an orderly closure or when, following the closure of an institution or campus, another institution provides an opportunity for the students of the closed school to complete their program, regardless of their academic progress at the time of closure.

+Teach-out agreement: A written agreement between institutions that provides for the equitable treatment of students and a reasonable opportunity for students to complete their program of study if an institution, or an institutional location that provides 100 percent of at least one program offered, ceases to operate or plans to cease operations before all enrolled students have completed their program of study.

+Teach-out plan: A written plan developed by an institution that provides for the equitable treatment of students if an institution, or an institutional location that provides 100 percent of at least one program, ceases to operate or plans to cease operations before all enrolled students have completed their program of study.

 Technical Standards: Requirements for admission to or participation in an educational program or activity and the academic and non-academic standards, skills and performance requirements demanded of every participant in an educational program.
 Academic standards include courses of study, attainment of satisfactory grades, and other required activities.
 Nonacademic standards include those physical, cognitive, and behavioral standards required for satisfactory completion of all aspects of the curriculum and development of professional attributes required at graduation.